-This is the best filter for large turtle tanks in my opinion and I’ve explained that in my review below.
+This is the best filter for very large turtle tanks in my opinion and I’ve explained that in my reviews below.

-Mind that this is not the same as the GPH rating of the filter itself.
+Mind that this is not the same as the GPH rating of the filter itself, but rather its pump.

-It’s one of the strongest pumps for canister filters in the industry right now (Fluval FX6 claim the same pump output).
+Anyway, It’s one of the strongest pumps of a canister filter in the aquarium industry.
+Only the Fluval FX6 canister filter claims the same pump output.

-But doing some proper flowrate testing (link to a forum where some guy actually made the effort) you’ll see that the “real” GPH it can sustain is quite lower.
+However, doing some proper flowrate testing (link to a forum where some guy actually made the effort) you’ll see that the “real” GPH an Eheim 2262 can sustain is quite lower.

 With everything being equal, after a year of not cleaning it, and a cartridge full of media pads the filter reaches a realistic water turnover of 329 GPH.

-With this (real) number you can be sure that the turtles in your 150-gallon tank would have a nice and clean, healthy environment for themselves.
+With this (real) number you can be sure that the turtles in your 150-gallon tank would have a clean environment for themselves.

-Full media trays, gunk, decor and even the architecture of the canister filter hinder its flow rate potential in a negative way.
+Full media trays, accumulated gunk, aquarium decor, and even the architecture of the canister filter may impact its flow rate potential in a negative way.
 For this reason, we (turtle keepers in the hobby) have agreed upon the x8 Rule.

-Though based and calculated on advertised flowrate, it makes sure that the real number of hourly water spinning will be enough to handle all the waste.
+Though based on the advertised flow rate, the rule makes sure that the real number of hourly water cycling will be enough to handle all the turtle waste.

 This section will be short.

-Obviously, as different aquarium filters have different water cycling power.
+Obviously, different aquarium filters have different water cycling power.

-To ease your pain from hours-long research on different systems and their respective GPH responding to your tank’s gallon capacity.
+I will ease the pain from hours-long research on different filters and their respective GPH responding to your tank’s gallon capacity.
 Further down this article there’s a section where I recommend a filter for each aquarium gallon capacity.

-There I’ve taken into consideration most anything a turtle pet parent would need to calculate when buying a filter for their tank.
+There, I’ve taken into consideration everything turtle keepers would need to calculate when buying a filter for their tank:

-Just make sure to check that out or an easier purchase.
+Just make sure to check that out if you want a guided decision.

-Canister filters (another major advantage of theirs, in my opinion) are currently the quietest of all other types available on the market.
+Canister filters (another major advantage of theirs, in my opinion) are the quietest of all other filters available on the market.

 It’s all in the technology they employ – everything is done via tubing and there’s no “air time” for the incoming water stream.

-I crafted a separate guide reviewing the most quiet canisters on the market because I’m well aware that there are light sleepers among us.
+I crafted a separate guide that reviews the quietest canister filters on the market.
+I’m well aware that there are light sleepers among us.
 Most of the models listed here are included there.

-However, when you nail it with a good choice (as I’d like to believe are my reviewed recommendations below) you’ll need minimum cleaning of the cartridges.
+If you nail a good canister filter (as I’d like to believe are my reviewed recommendations below) you’ll enjoy minimum cleaning of the cartridges.

 It usually takes me from 10 to 20 minutes to clean out mine, which is not a lot by any means.

-The second most important feature of the possibly best turtle filter is the amount of media it can hold.
+The second most important feature of the possibly best turtle filter is the amount of media the filter’s cartridge can hold.

-The power of the output pump would be nothing without a decent amount of mechanical, biological and chemical barriers for all the nasties that get circulated in the aquarium.
+The power of the output pump would be nothing without a decent amount of mechanical, biological, and chemical barriers for all the nasties that get circulated in the turtle aquarium.

 The canister filters I’m reviewing here provide immense space for filtering media.

-Most of them will have more than one stage of filtration, expressed as multiple media trays.
+Most of them will have more than one stage of filtration, in the form of multiple media trays.

 Some of the models below will come with their own pads and some will be delivered to you empty.

-With turtles, you’ll want a huge amount of bio media so that the tank can remain cycled at all times by handling the copious amounts of ammonia and nitrite that are released in the water through turtle waste and leftover food.
+Anyway, with aquatic turtles, you’ll want a huge amount of biological filtration so that the aquarium can remain cycled at all times.
+A cycled aquarium can handle the copious amounts of ammonia and nitrite that are released in the water through turtle waste and leftover food.

-Another thing you’d want to pay attention to is the physical gunk that will build up in your filter.
+Another thing you’d want to pay attention to is the physical gunk that will build up in your filter’s media.

 If you’re smart about it you’ll want to research deeper into mechanical filtration and a certain solution will come up more than once.

-It’s called a filter floss.
-You can visit the second link where I discuss the thing in detail.
+You can visit this article link to check my post where I discuss the thing in detail.

-Ever since their Geman manufacturers dropped them on the market the Eheim Classic canister filters have always had a solid reputation.
+Ever since their German manufacturers dropped them on the market the Eheim Classic canister filters have had a solid reputation among aquarium keepers.

 I guess the engineers in that country are not only famous for creating quality cars.

-When you purchase an Eheim Classic filter you’re essentially claiming that you’re serious about your aquarium filtration.
+When you purchase an Eheim Classic canister filter you’re essentially claiming that you’re serious about your pet’s aquarium filtration.

-The only rivals in term of durability are probably Fluval, but more on that later.
+Eheim’s only rivals in terms of durability are probably the filters made by Fluval, but more on that later.

-Eheim still holds the first place though, at least in my humble opinion.
+Eheim still holds first place in longevity, at least in my humble opinion.

-The architecture of the cartridge makes sense when it comes to everlasting filtration because the build is simple but efficient.
+Anyway, the architecture of the cartridge makes sense when it comes to everlasting filtration because the build is simple but efficient.

 The impeller and the motor are well-built, ensuring thousands of hours of continuous work.

-I did list them at #1 in my “silent filters” reviews, to which I placed a link earlier in this article (under the noise section in the buyer’s guide).
+I did list them as #1 in my “silent filters” reviews, to which I placed a link earlier in this article (under the Noise section in the beginner’s guide).

-Another thing I would like to mention about these filtration systems is that their architecture allows for the least reduction in flowrate after all media has been introduced in the trays.
+Another thing I would like to mention about these turtle tank filters is that their architecture allows for the least reduction in flow rate after all the media has been introduced in the trays.

 This is very important, especially in turtle tanks, because they get polluted very quickly and timely water treatment is essential.

 By the way, Eheim also made sure that your electricity bills won’t skyrocket once you plug in their product.

-These canister filters have an optimized power consumption, which can be a dealbreaker for aquatic turtle pet owners in the long-run.
+These canister filters have optimized power consumption, which can be a dealbreaker for aquatic turtle pet owners in the long run.

-Combine that with their unseen durability (not even exaggerating here) and you have yourself one of the best water filters for a clean turtle tank.
+Combine that with Eheim Classic’s unseen durability (not even exaggerating here) and you have yourself one of the best water filters for a clean turtle tank.

-The only disadvantage that’s worth discussing is their GPH.
+The only disadvantage that’s worth discussing is these filters’ GPH ratings.

-The Eheim Classic Series are mainly targeting smaller tanks, and we all know how fast turtles can grow.
+The Eheim Classic Series is mainly targeting smaller turtle tanks, and we all know how fast turtles can grow.

-If you have smaller species of aquatic turtles then this filter is for you.
+If you keep a smaller turtle species then this canister filter is for you.

-If you plan on upgrading in the near future I would suggest looking into a stronger filter.
+If you plan on upgrading in the near future I would suggest looking into a stronger unit for your turtle aquarium.

 In my custom recommendations guide further below, I explain this in detail.

-The manuals kind of suck, but soon I’ll link you to a YouTube guide on how to assemble the whole thing.
+Anyhow, the manuals kind of suck, but I’ll leave a link to a YouTube guide on how to assemble the whole thing.